 Tips for summer pet safety

-- Pavement: If you regularly jog or bike with your dog, be conscious of when you’re doing it.
-If it’s a hot day, the pavement can get very hot for your pet’s feet.
+- Beware hot pavement: If you regularly jog or bike with your dog, be conscious of when you’re doing it.
+If it’s a hot day, the pavement can get dangerously hot for your pet’s feet.

-- Exercising: Choose to exercise with your dog earlier in the morning or later in the evening when it’s cooler reducing the chances of your pet getting heatstroke.
+- Exercise with caution: Choose to exercise with your dog earlier in the morning or later in the evening when it’s cooler, reducing the chances of your pet getting heatstroke.

-- Cool Down: Freeze favourite food or treats, such as Kongs, or ice cubes with chicken broth, or try freezing a variety of toys and treats inside one big ice cube.
-Investing in a kiddie pool for your pup and fill of cool water for your furry friend to enjoy and play in.
+- Offer cool treats: Freeze your pet’s favourite food or treat in a Kong.
+Invest in a kiddie pool for your pup and fill it with cool water for your furry friend to enjoy and play in.

-“Make sure they really are having a good time outside and are able to get out of the sun,” she says.
-“And if you go out, leave them at home – leaving them in a car, even if it’s in the shade with windows rolled down, can lead to heatstroke or worse in just minutes.
-Leaving them at home in a cool areas is the kindest thing to do.”
+Closely monitoring your pet is key to a successful summer outing.
+“Make sure they really are having a good time outside and are able to get out of the sun,” Monteith says.
+She also reminds guardians to never leave a pet in a hot car, even if it’s in the shade with the windows rolled down and only for a few minutes, because a few minutes is all it takes for pets to suffer heatstroke or worse.
+Leaving them at home where it’s cooler can be best.